 In 1993 the choir initiated this annual competition as a performance contest for singers up to 35 years of age.
 Its objective is to encourage and enhance the performance capability of young singers by providing them with the opportunity to perform and compete in front of a large audience at the choir’s Annual Concert each September.
 The finalists share in a substantial prize provided jointly by the choir and our sponsors.
 In addition they have the opportunity to appear in the choir’s major concerts and recordings as solo artists.

 On average, 25-35 young singers audition for this event each year.
-In the most recent competition in September 2015, the three finalists selected to perform were Kimberley Colman, Michelle McCarthy and Michael Lampard, with Michael taking the honours on the night.
+In the most recent competition in 2021, which was all online due to the COVID-19 pandemic, the three finalists selected to perform were Amelia Wawrzon, Michael Dimovski and Samantha Hargreaves, with Samantha taking the honours on this occasion.

 The Melbourne Welsh Male Voice Choir has performed in many of the major venues in Australia including the Sydney Opera House, Hobart’s Theatre Royal and Federation Concert Hall and Geelong’s Performing Arts Centre.